MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-root-certificate-rotation.md

 ---
 title: Certificate rotation for Azure Database for MySQL Flexible - Server
-description: Learn about the upcoming changes of root certificate rotation that will affect Azure Database for MySQL - Flexible Server ms.service: azure-database-mysql-flexible-server
+description: Learn about the upcoming changes of root certificate rotation that will affect Azure Database for MySQL - Flexible Server ms.service: azure-database-mysql ms.subservice: flexible-server
-author:
+author: shih-che, tameikal-msft
-ms.author:
+ms.author: shihche, talawren
+ms.reviewer: talawren
 ms.topic: conceptual
-ms.date:
+ms.date: 10/01/2024
 ---

 # Understanding the changes in the Root CA rotation for Azure Database for MySQL - Flexible Server

 Azure Database for MySQL - Flexible Server as part of standard maintenance and security best practices will complete the root certificate change starting July 2025.
 This article gives you more details about the changes, the resources affected, and the steps needed to ensure that your application maintains connectivity to your database server.

-[!NOTE]
+> [!NOTE]
-If SHA-1 is a current blocker, follow the instructions below for creating a combined CA certificate on the client and open a support request to rotate your Azure Database for MySQL – Flexible Server root CA.
+> If SHA-1 is a current blocker, follow the instructions below for creating a combined CA certificate on the client and open a support request to rotate your Azure Database for MySQL – Flexible Server root CA.
->

 ## Why is a root certificate update required?